sony/nnabla/doc/python/file_format_converter/compress_network.rst

 | parameter-and-buffer-quantized | 126.0 KB   | 495.2 KB  | 0.79     |
 +--------------------------------+------------+-----------+----------+

-Comparing these 2 ways, the second way shows better result on current nnabla's implementation.
-The reason is currently nnabla does not support SIGN parameter mode, binarization weights lose accuracy without gaining the best benefit of saving memory.
+Comparing these two ways, the second way shows better result on current nnabla's implementation.
+The reason is currently nnabla does not support SIGN parameter mode, so binarization weights lose accuracy without gaining the best benefit of saving memory.
-And a future improvement is needed that float-point weight parameters should be removed from ``*.nnb`` for binary series functions.
+Future work is needed such that float-point weight parameters are removed from ``*.nnb`` for binary series functions.

-* Notice: Currently, all experiments focus on classification problem, softmax will reduce the effect of quantize tolerance.
-The testing against regression problem has not yet been performed, how the accuracy loss is still unconfirmed.
+* Notice: Currently, all experiments focus on classification problem, and softmax operation has higher tolerance to quantization error.
+The testing against regression problem has not yet been performed, so the accuracy loss is still unconfirmed.